fluke777/RoboND-Perception-Project/writeup_template.md

 13. Looking for a bigger challenge?
 Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README